Our Summer Explorers Camp is full for 2022. Be sure to check back next year!

-Farm to Forest, July 5 – 8 (Few Spaces Available) We’ll explore the similarities and differences between our domestic livestock and the wild animals that call Stony Kill Farm home.
+Farm to Forest, July 5 – 8 (Week Full) We’ll explore the similarities and differences between our domestic livestock and the wild animals that call Stony Kill Farm home.
 Learn the important connections our farm, fields and gardens have to our forest ecosystem and how they sometimes compete and work together.

 Young Naturalist, July 11 – 15 (Week Full) Campers will learn what it means to be a naturalist by observing, recording and caring for our surroundings.
 We’ll explore our creative side by expressing our appreciation of the natural world through artistic practices.
 We’ll practice mindfulness to fully appreciate our surroundings!

 Outdoor Adventurer, July 18 – 22 (Week Full) Spend the week outside in nature exploring and investigating the outdoors!
 We’ll learn some survival skills and use our senses to appreciate nature and our surroundings.
 We’ll check out how animals survive in the outdoors during all seasons and spend our days hiking, running and playing.
 If mother nature brings the rain, we’ll adapt just like our animal friends.